Take the First Step Toward Your Health Care Career Now!

 You may be able to specialize as soon as once you start your clinicals.

-For medical technologists in the United States, the mean salary in 2020 was $55,990.
-Keep in mind that average means half the medical technologists earn more while the other half earns less.
+For medical technologists in the United States, the mean salary in 2021 was $56,910.
 What you make will be determined by your experience, plus where you work and what state you’re in.
 When you’re deciding where to apply, know that hospitals generally pay a higher salary than clinics.
-You can expect your salary to peak around $83,700.
+The top 10 percent earned $79,340.

 Strong employment growth is predicted for medical technology through 2030.
 If you’ve graduated from an accredited program and have decided to get the appropriate licensing and certifications, then you’ll be eligible for one of the almost 36,500 new positions opening.